Who We Are

 The Students’ Association is the organisation that represents you, supports you, offers hundreds of co-curricular activities for you to explore your interests and talents, and works hard to make your time in Aberdeen as good as it can be.
-We’re a membership organisation of over 16,000 students from many countries and cultures, making your student experience amazing from Freshers’ to Grad Ball and everything in between.
+We’re a membership organisation of over 16,000 students from many countries and cultures, making your student experience amazing from your Welcome Week to the Grad Ball and everything in between.
 You run us – the work we do, we couldn’t do without you.
 Join in and make a difference today!

 There are so many ways to get involved – whether you want to participate in student democracy, make friends, gain new skills, or compete in sport.
 We have over 12,000 of our members engaged in a variety of organised and ad hoc activities, ranging from Class and Programme Reps to Society members to our Dirty Weekenders, who volunteer for the local community.
 Interested in making the planet a better, healthier place to live?
 Not a problem – we have our very own, Climate Change Project which is supported and guided by a team of staff and student officers.
 There’s no limit to how involved you can become or what areas you can get involved in – our full time democratic roles are held by students, too!

 Class and Programme Representatives work alongside School Convenors to represent you within your areas of study, but that’s just the beginning.
 Our whole organisation is democratically run; each month student representatives from all areas of our work (Welfare, Employability, Student Activities, and beyond) come together to help set the direction of the organisation.
 Each spring all our members have the opportunity to elect new student officers to our Executive.
 There are seven part-time/voluntary, and seven full-time/paid roles available.
 You don’t have to be final year students to run, either – some of our most active members are first years!